Yingtian-Liu/BUGFInv/README.md

 ## 📄 Copyright Notice

-This code is the companion implementation of the research paper **"BUGFInv: Bayesian Uncertainty-Aware Gradient Fusion for 3D Prestack Three-Parameter Inversion"**.
+This code is the companion implementation of the research paper **"BUGFInv: Bayesian Uncertainty-Aware Gradient Fusion for 3D Subsurface Elastic Properties Inversion"**.
 The manuscript is currently under review in an academic journal.

 Prior to the formal publication of the paper, the code is provided for academic research reference only.
 For any usage inquiries or collaboration interests, please contact the author through GitHub Issues.